 One of Sutherland's brightest students at Indiana University during the 1940s was Donald R. Cressey (1919-1987).
-While much of Sutherland's research concentrated on upper-world criminality, Cressey took his own studies in a different direction.
+Although much of Sutherland's research concentrated on upper-world criminality, Cressey took his own studies in a different direction.
 Working on his doctorate in criminology, he decided to concentrate on embezzlers.
-Accordingly, Cressey arranged the necessary permission at prisons in the Midwest and eventually interviewed about 200 incarcerated inmates.
+Accordingly, Cressey arranged for permission to visit prisons in the Midwest and eventually interviewed about 200 incarcerated inmates.